the-red-feather/thesis/meetings/meeting-2.md

 Stelios
 -------

-wants to

-ken supervises stelios.
+Wants to &^%$& -> is fine during corona :).
+Important fact: Ken supervises Stelios.
+Has a great Teckel named Monty.

 lelated things